mkazachkova/distributed-email-server/README.md

 ### Data Structures (Structs)
 #### TimeStamp
-Updates and email structs each contain TimeStamps: this is a lamport timestamp with an additional `message_index` field to make it generalizable.
+Updates and email structs each contain `TimeStamp`s: this is a lamport timestamp with an additional `message_index` field to make it generalizable.
 This will eventually become used in protocols in order to ensure ordering of emails.
 The struct is declared as below:

 ```
 typedef struct timestamp {